enisz/igdb/src/assets/templates/01-introduction.md

 ?>
 ```

 > The wrapper itself does not validate your tokens.
-If your credentials are invalid you will get an error response from the endpoint methods.
+If your credentials are invalid you will get an `IGDBEndpointException` from the [endpoint methods](#endpoints) when you are sending your queries.

 ## Sending Queries to IGDB

 When your `$igdb` object is ready you can send your queries to the IGDB database right away.
-There are multiple endpoint methods which will allow you to fetch data from the respective [IGDB Endpoint](https://api-docs.igdb.com/#endpoints).
+There are multiple [endpoint methods](#endpoints) which will allow you to fetch data from the respective [IGDB Endpoint](https://api-docs.igdb.com/#endpoints).
 These endpoint methods in the wrapper will accept [apicalypse](https://api-docs.igdb.com/#apicalypse-1) formatted query strings.

 ```php
 <?php